 Choosing subjects for 5th Year can be a daunting enough task.
-A Transition (4th) year student will have had more time to contemplate their options and so sometimes make more considered choices than those coming straight from the Junior Cycle (3rd year).
-This is something Parents need to be aware of.
+A Transition (4th) year student will have had more time to contemplate options and so sometimes make more considered choices than those coming straight from the Junior Cycle (3rd year), and this is something Parents need to be aware of.
 It is important to put thought into how your subject choices may influence your career options later.
-You should also consult with the teachers you know well and ask them about the level of work that’s required for success in a given subject at a specific level.
+Students should consult with all their teachers and ask them about the level of work that’s required for success in a given subject at a specific level.

-Students; If you have a course or career in mind, I would have a quick look at its content online and see are there any minimum entry requirements to gain access to it.
-It is important to note that no matter what points you achieve, you will not be allowed onto a course unless you achieve its minimum entry requirement (if applicable).
+Students: If you have a third level course or career in mind, have a quick look at its content online and see are there any minimum entry requirements to gain access to it.
+It is important to note that no matter what points you achieve; you will not be allowed onto a course unless you achieve its minimum entry requirement (if it has one).
 This may guide you to choose a particular subject.
 In the case of compulsory exam subjects like Maths, you will be studying these anyway so there is no choice to make there.
 However, if there is a requirement on your desired course to score a certain grade in a foreign language or other subject, you will need to opt for this subject when decision day arrives.

 If business is something you are really interested in, for example, you could choose Business and Accounting (assuming they don’t clash on the school timetable).
 Similarly, if Science is your area of passion, you could opt for two from Biology, Chemistry or Physics.
 Applied Maths or Agricultural Science may also be other options here.

 The best advice I can give about choosing subjects is to select ones that keep your options open.
 You can best do this by choosing one foreign language and ensuring that at least two of the other three subjects picked are ones you have some sort of interest in or flair for.
 Remember you will be spending a lot of time studying your chosen subjects over the next two years and the nightmare scenario would be dreading going to that class each day.